-The major in communication studies offers students an opportunity to develop excellent communication skills and a thorough knowledge of the theory of human communication.
-As a communication studies major, you will take a variety of courses in which you will develop skills in public speaking, interpersonal communication and group communication.
+About the major: The major in Communication Studies offers students an opportunity to develop excellent communication skills and a thorough knowledge of the theory of human communication.
+As a Communication Studies major, you will take a variety of courses in which you will develop skills in public speaking, interpersonal communication and group communication.
 Good communication skills are highly desirable and help anyone attain better personal, academic and professional success.

-Employers in business, government and education identify excellent communication skills as the most important quality they desire in hiring employees.
-The communication studies major is designed to help you develop exceptional skills in all aspects of communication, with particular emphasis on oral performance.
+Carrer Opportunities: Employers in business, government and education identify excellent communication skills as the most important quality they desire in hiring employees.
+The Communication Studies major is designed to help you develop exceptional skills in all aspects of communication, with particular emphasis on oral performance.
 Our majors find careers in many different fields, including business, government, education, law and religion.
 Our alumni include lawyers, members of the clergy, communication consultants, managers and government officials.

 With this program, full-time transfer students who enter Wayne State University with an Associate's degree or MTA stamp can potentially complete their Bachelor's degree in 2.5 years (including Fall, Winter, and Spring/Summer terms).